fairfriend92/alzheimer_mri_cnn/README.md

 - Training and evaluation are performed per fold when k-fold cross-validation is enabled.
 - Stored predictions, rather than trained models, constitute the primary output of the pipeline.
 All downstream analyses operate exclusively on the generated SQLite database.
 - Raw MRI data and large intermediate files are excluded from version control
-- The database contains derived, patient-level data only
 - Notebooks are deterministic given the database state